Into the Unknown: The Rawlins Rodeo Murders

 Carlene Brown - Brown was 19 years old, 5'-5'3" tall and weighed 100-120 pounds.
 She and a friend, Christy Gross (who I will profile below) went missing the night of July 4th.
 The two women, best friends by all accounts, attended the Little Britches Rodeo together and disappeared from there.
-The car they arrived in together was later found in Worland, Wyoming, over 150 miles away.
+There are conflicting reports as to where the car they arrived in together was later found.
+Some state it was at the fairgrounds where the women were last seen, but others say it was later found in Worland, Wyoming, over 200 miles north.
 Carlene has never been seen since.

 Deborah Meyer - Meyer was 14 when she disappeared from Rawlins on August 4th.
 She was visiting a family member at an apartment building.
 She was planning on walking to a local movie theater, but it's unknown if she made it there.
 She never made it back home and was never seen again.
 She was 5'4" tall and weighed about 115 pounds, making her similar in size to at least Carlene.
 She had brown hair and eyes as well.
 She has a small circular growth on her left ear, and wore a full set of dentures when she disappeared.